Types of Courses

 Many courses that meet on campus also have an option to participate online, either by watching live or by watching recorded class sessions.

-The classroom meetings are, with few exceptions, live streamed for registered students.
-Access to the live stream is through the Lecture Video page on your course website once the class has begun.
+With few exceptions, live participation or a live video stream is provided for registered Harvard Extension School students.
+Access to the live stream is through the Lecture Video page on your course website.
 The classroom meetings are also recorded and posted to the course website Lecture Video page within 24 hours of the class meeting.
 You can watch the recorded classroom meetings at your convenience.
 In this type of course, you may attend class on campus, participate live online, watch the recorded class sessions on your own time, or do a combination of the three.
-Please see the Video Course Guidelines for more information.
+In some courses students may be required to attend some or all sessions either on campus or live online.
+Any such requirement will be explicitly noted in the course description or syllabus.
+Please see the Course Video Technology Guidelines for more information on accessing and view course video.
+Please see the Web Conference Technology Guidelines for more information on live online participation in section meetings.

 Online Courses with a Required On-Campus Weekend